-The phone rings.
-A friend, planning a get-together at the Cactus, a Mexican restaurant here in Yerevan.
-We chat for a while and then I hang up and pour my coffee.
-I glance out the kitchen window and see two teenage boys in the ubiquitous black jackets meeting in the street.
+As I wait for my coffee to brew, I glance out the kitchen window and see two teenage boys in the ubiquitous black jackets meeting in the street.
 They shake hands, then kiss each other in greeting.
 Remember, this is Armenia.
 Men kiss each other.
 Boys kiss each other.
 Boys and men kiss each other.
 On the cheek, so don’t get any ideas.
 Relax already.

-Coffee an CNN consumed, I go back to work, tapping out words of love and romance on the keyboard.
+Coffee an CNN consumed, I go back to work, tapping out words of misery and anger as my hero and heroine are fighting.
 I write till I get hungry and fed up with the two of them.
 Eat some bread with the hummus I made yesterday.
 I love lemony, garlicky hummus.
 I go back to my office and an hour later . . . oh no!

 The electricity goes off

-Le sigh!
-Now my computer is out of commission and I can’t work and I have no idea how long it will take.
+Quelle catastophie!
+Now my computer is out of commission (the battery is shot) and I can’t work and I have no idea how long it will take.
 I may never get this book written.
 My hero and heroine are still fighting.

 It’s coming closer and closer and I know what it means, what I’ll see outside.
 I’ve seen it before.
 I don’t want to look out the window, but I cannot help myself.

-A funeral procession slowly moves past our gate, the duduk musicians, the priest, the mourners and the pallbearers carrying an open casket.
+A funeral procession slowly moves past our gate — the duduk musicians, the priest, the mourners and the pallbearers carrying an open casket.
 From my second floor window I look right down into it and see an old man, tidily dressed for the afterlife in jacket and tie.
 Thank God, an old man.
 I don’t want to see a young one.
 Or a child.
 I turn away from the window and the mournful notes of the dirge fade away down the street.
 I take a restorative Zen breath.

-Moments later my mate calls.
+Moments later my mate calls, which cheers me up.
 We’ve been invited to a dinner party tonight at a restaurant to help celebrate someone’s birthday.